mortezatan/mortezatan/README.md

 - 👋 Hi, I’m Morteza Tanhaei
 - 👀 I’m interested in web development and network
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on proggramming(python) but I'm realy new to this, I'll be so happy if I could help anyway
+- 💞️ I’m looking to collaborate on programming(python) but I'm realy new to this, I'll be so happy if I could help anyway
 - 📫 you can reach me at morteza.t.396@gmail.com.

 <!---